Abdulla2743/FSD_Assignment1_project/Book-Exchange/Frontend/README.md

 **Book Listing:** Enable users to list books they want to exchange or lend, including details such as title, author, genre, condition, and availability status.

-**Book Search:** Provide users with advanced search and filtering options to discover books based on criteria like genre, author, title, location, and availability.
+**Book Search:** Provide users with advanced search and filtering options to discover books based on criteria like genre, author, title, availability.

 **Exchange Requests:** Allow users to send and receive exchange requests for specific books, including negotiation options for terms such as delivery method and duration.